yourbasic/api/README.md

 Even so, it is a good convention to follow.
 And, once again, the Go project gets it right.

+# Keep it simple

+Even though API design often requires us to make diffcult trade-offs, a simpler API is almost always a better API.

+TODO

 #### Stefan Nilsson – [korthaj](https://github.com/korthaj)